 Sometimes a rattling sound may be heard from the hub.
 This is a normal operational sound due to the mechanism inside the Row hub.

-Sneaker Squeak
+Seat Squeak

 Clicking Sound